-Dawn Engle, author of the "One Billion Acts of Peace" campaign and co-worker of 13 Peace Nobel Prize laureates to speak at Kapuscinski Development Lecture in Warsaw on role of peace education in nowadays global challenges.
-Watch live at 10:00 am CET on 17 January 2017.
+Dawn Engle, author of the „One Billion Acts of Peace” campaign and co-worker of 13 Peace Nobel Prize laureates speaks at Kapuscinski Development Lecture in Warsaw on the role of peace education in nowadays global challenges.

-Dawn Engle, the Co-Founder and Executive Director of the The PeaceJam Foundation, will share her experience on encouraging young people from all over the world to work for their local communities.
+Dawn Engle, the Co-Founder and Executive Director of the The PeaceJam Foundation, shares her experience with encouraging young people from all over the world to work for their local communities.

 Dawn Engle – a tireless peace campaigner – has created a network of 13 Nobel Peace Prize winners who now pass their spirit, skills, and wisdom to create young leaders committed to positive change in themselves, their communities, and the world.
 More than 1.2 million young people from 40 countries have participated in the PeaceJam Program to date.

-The lecture will focus on presenting inspiring methods of youth education and creating sustainable, lasting global change through educational activities.
+The lecture focuses on presenting inspiring methods of youth education and creating sustainable, lasting global change through educational activities.

 Organized in partnership with: